Bose QuietComfort 35 II Gaming Headset Review

 Comfort

-Thanks to the drivers being enclosed in a slanted plastic shell, the ear cups on the Bose QuietComfort 35 II are very comfortably designed, as it accommodates the parts of the ear that jut out.
+Thanks to the drivers being enclosed in a slanted plastic shell, the ear cups on the Bose QuietComfort 35 II are very comfortably designed, as they accommodate the parts of the ear that jut out.
 Moreover, the protein leather padding is very soft, with gentle cushioning.

 Audio

-Our audio metric accounts for 30% of each gaming headset's total score.
-The Bose QuietComfort 35 II, while not achieving a perfect score, receives the highest score out of all our tested products.
-We tested the benchmark audio performance, as well as in-game audio-locative data, voice chat quality, and how well external sound is muffled.
+The Bose QuietComfort 35 II, while not achieving a perfect score, receives the highest score out of all our tested products for audio quality.

-To establish a specific benchmark across all our headsets, we have an initial metric that checks out the bass quality, driver matching, and binaural quality.
-The Bose QuietComfort 35 II blew us away across all these metrics, providing perfect or near-perfect scores for all three.
-For bass quality, the showing was excellent, without a hint of a rattling or parasitic buzz.
+The Bose QuietComfort 35 II blew us away across bass quality, driver matching, and binaural quality, providing perfect or near-perfect scores for all three.
+For bass quality, the showing was excellent, without a hint of rattling or parasitic buzz.
 Likewise, the driver matching was awesome, with perhaps a slight deviation at the very last second.
 With binaural, our testers consider the Bose QuietComfort to offer up the most real-sounding results out of every other gaming headset.

 With the rampant popularity of Battle Royale games, there has never been a more important time for the highest quality locational information to be conveyed through your headset.
 The Bose QuietComfort 35 II rises to the challenge and provides excellent directional quality, allowing you to hear specific sounds from any direction.
-The only issues arose when the sound was produced directly behind our testers in-game, in which case it got a little ambiguous.
+The only issue arose when the sound was produced directly behind our testers in-game, which made the location a little ambiguous.
 Moreover, if you're using voice chat, voices come through the Bose QuietComfort very well, with clear and full sound, rounded off with a nice airy edge.

-With a closed-back, the Bose QuietComfort 35 II comes equipped with noise-canceling functionality.
+With a closed-back design, the Bose QuietComfort 35 II comes equipped with noise-canceling functionality.
 With noise-canceling disabled, ambient external noise gets comfortably muffled.
-However, when enabled ambient sounds become difficult to hear, and eliminate stable white noise.
+However, when enabled, ambient sounds become difficult to hear, and stable white noise is eliminated.
 Coupled with this headset's great audio, you will have virtually no audio distractions once you're in the game.
 However, noise-cancellation does need to be recharged every once in a while.

 Microphone